hennevogel/charon/README.md

 Contribute
 ----------
-Charon is Free Software, if you have code to contribute just fork the repo and send pull-requests.
+Charon is Free Software (MIT), if you have code to contribute just fork the repo and send pull-requests.
 If you have problems installing or using Charon use the [issues tab](https://github.com/hennevogel/charon/issues).

+You can track what we're currently working on at our [trello boards](https://trello.com/charon)

 :heart: Let's work together! :heart: